liamzdenek/ferment-ai/memory-bank/ecs-implementation-approach.md

 6. **Full State Serialization**: The Journal serializes not just events but also the state of entities, components, systems, and processes.

 7. **Construct Binding Validation**: Modules must mark constructs as bound, and the Journal validates that all constructs are bound.

+8. **Modular Journal Implementation**: The Journal implementation has been modularized into specialized manager classes, each with a single responsibility, making the code more maintainable, testable, and extensible.

+9. **Event Type Validation**: Events now have their types validated against registered schemas, ensuring that events conform to their expected structure.

 These changes will result in a more flexible, performant, and maintainable architecture that better supports the requirements of the Ferment AI system.